skulitom/AtosFinanceWebsite/README.md

 Panel headings can be clicked to extract and detract the panel body.

-The background images changes every 20 seconds and at the start of page load the transparancy and width of the main page is increased
+The background image changes every 20 seconds and at the start of page load the transparancy and width of the main page is increased